 When will we know when staff training days are happening?

-What is Mrs Druce’s role in communicating to parents and what is appropriate to communicate to her and in what form?
+What is Mrs Druce’s role in communicating to parents & what is appropriate to communicate to her and in what form?

 How does lunch work?

-All children in Darling and Nile Class are eligible for a free school meal as part of the Infant Universal Free School Meals Government initiative.
+- All children in Key Stage 1 are eligible for a free school meal as part of the Infant Universal Free School Meals Government initiative.
 The school lunches are all nutritionally balanced, varied and adhere to the Food In Schools Standards – April 15.
-On occasions our school cook also holds themed weeks where the children can suggest the foods along a theme e.g. place names or countries of the world.
+On occasions our school meals provider – Sodexo, hold themed weeks where the children can suggest the foods along a theme e.g. place names or countries of the world.
 If your child prefers a packed lunch this should be placed on the shelf in the main corridor, where they will be collected at lunchtime.
 It is a good idea to include an icepack in lunch boxes.

 How do I pay for school lunches?

 - Payment can be made using your ParentPay account.
 Lunch costs of £2.40 for Key Stage 2 children and is requested each day from your ParentPay account, each time your child has a school lunch.
 Just let us know you wish to pay online and we will do the rest.
 This is our preferred method of payment.

 - If paying by cheque, cheques should be made payable to the catering company Sodexo and not to the school.
 Please put the payment in an envelope clearly labelled with your child’s name, class and the period of time the payment covers.
 The payments go to the Catering Manager who maintains a list of payments for each child.
 Please note that the kitchen does not offer credit.

 - All meals ordered must be accompanied by the correct payment at the beginning of each week.

 What happens if my child is ill or absent for a dinner which has been paid for?
 Is there some kind of credit system?